 NEH encourages projects that engage public audiences through multiple formats in the exploration of humanities ideas.
 Proposed projects might include complementary components to a film, television, or radio project.
 These components should deepen the audience’s understanding of the subject in a supplementary manner: for example, book/film discussion programs, supplementary educational websites, or museum exhibitions.

 Development grants enable media producers to collaborate with scholars to develop humanities content and to prepare programs for production.
-Grants should result in a script or treatment and should also yield a detailed plan for outreach and public engagement.
+Grants should result in a script or detailed treatment and may also yield a plan for outreach and public engagement.

-In the last five competitions the Media Projects: Development Grants program received an average of 28 applications.
-The program made an average of three grants per competition, for a funding ratio of 11 percent.
+In the last five competitions the Media Projects: Development Grants program received an average of 34 applications.
+The program made an average of two grants per competition, for a funding ratio of 6 percent.

 The number of applications to an NEH grant program can vary widely from competition to competition, as can the funding ratio.
 Information about the average number of applications and awards in recent competitions is meant only to provide historical context for the current competition.
 Information on the number of applications and awards in individual competitions is available from firstname.lastname@example.org.